criscanedo/fmon/README.md

 #define IN_MOVE_SELF	 0x00000800	/* Self was moved.  */
 ```

-This is what you'd do if, for example, you wanted `fmon` to print something
+If, for example, you wanted `fmon` to print to standard output whenever it
-whenever it detected a file closed:
+detects a file has closed, this is all you'd need to do:

 ```c
 /* handles.h */